The realization space of an unstable coalgebra: Cosimplicial spaces

 is a homotopy pullback.
-The homotopy excision theorem for coalgebras~\ref{homotopy-excision}. shows that the square is also homotopy $(m+n)$-cocartesian.
-The homotopy excision theorem for coalgebras also shows that $H_*(E^\bu) \to H_*(X^\bu)$ is $n$-connected and $H_*(E^\bu) \to H_*(Y^\bu)$ is $m$-connected.
+The homotopy excision theorem for cosimplicial unstable coalgebras (Theorem~\ref{homotopy-excision}) shows that the square is also homotopy $(m+n)$-cocartesian.
+The same theorem (or Lemma \ref{pull-n-conn}) shows also that $H_*(E^\bu) \to H_*(X^\bu)$ is $n$-connected and $H_*(E^\bu) \to H_*(Y^\bu)$ is $m$-connected.
 Then, by Proposition \ref{G-ho po to H-ho po 2}, $H_*(W)$ is the homotopy pushout of